PhilAndrew/IdrisFastParser/README.md

 The experimental Ribbon Computer Language at [ribbon-lang.org](https://ribbon-lang.org/), this project is very early in development and the syntax is in flux.

 This translates from Ribbon .rbb files to Idris and then translates to Typescript.
+Idris is an amazing language, this is really just a more simplified Idris with some other ideas added.

 Some features of Ribbon are:
 * Keyboard typing is from left to right without interruptions, as in English language and you should be able to program this language by speaking verbally although this is not a main language goal